Posted by Carrie

 The Forgotten Music Festival is a celebration of diverse musical genres, from blues and rock to folk and soul.
 This festival brings both nationally recognized performers and local musicians to George Core Park in Port St. Joe, creating an eclectic and vibrant event catered to all musical tastes.
 Add to that the breathtaking Gulf Coast setting, and you've got a winning fall event.

 Forgotten Music runs over a weekend and also features local vendors and food trucks providing a variety of food and beverages.
+Bring cash—some of the food trucks didn't take cards last year, and the nearest ATM can have a long line during peak hours.

 7. Annual Florida Seafood Festival (November)